1. Supporting businesses returning to work whose costs are building but revenue and activity is lagging

 As a result of the Covid epidemic many sectors that have traditionally been very attractive to outside investors such as restaurant chains and high street retail are suddenly found to be very much more difficult, which in turn means that other areas are comparatively attracting much more interest from investors.
 These include the obvious areas such as healthcare and digital businesses but also now highlighted are manufacturing, construction and consultancy businesses that previously may have been lower down on financial investors’ lists.

 Business in the UK has changed more than many of us can remember as a result of Covid and Brexit.
-The effects of the epidemic have been universal across many different countries – testing supply chains (more reshoring), and accelerating remote working practices (through digitisation and with it fragmentation of location and a greater freedom to collaborate remotely).
+The effects of the epidemic have been significant across many different countries, testing supply change and prompting big changes to working practices.

 Whilst the adoption of the changes has been extremely difficult in many circumstances, it has also led to opportunity for greater collaboration across borders, opportunity for local providers to compete with low cost outsourced suppliers, and also corporates seeking to ensure they are best placed to benefit from wider changes over the coming years.